ebourg/StrataDocs/pages/community/support.md

  * Production support
  * Service level agreements

-Please [contact us directly](http://www.opengamma.com/#contact) to discuss commercial support.
+Please [contact us directly](http://www.opengamma.com/#contact) to discuss Strata commercial support, or for more information about derivative market solutions built on Strata.

 ## Open source support
 Community driven support for Strata is available through the [OpenGamma community forums](http://forums.opengamma.com).

 OpenGamma responses to the forums are focussed on getting new users started and discussing potential bugs.
 Responses are made as time permits, and are unlikely to be immediate.
 For support beyond the initial getting started phase, such as for use in production,